larshum/miking/demo/README.md

 * `add_external : string -> 'a -> unit` and `get_external : string -> 'a` to
   add new externals and to load them, using a global hashtable.
-For the approach described above, the `add_external` would not be needed as an intrinsic, as it only runs in the intermediate file.
-However, I imagine it could be useful in other cases, for example when doing just-in time compilation.
+For the approach described above, the `add_external` would not be needed as an intrinsic, as it only runs in the intermediate file (which we probably want to generate directly).
+However, I imagine it could be useful in other cases, for example for doing just-in time compilation.
 * `load_libraries : string list -> string -> unit` to load the external
   library dependencies as well as the intermediate library.
 This intrinsic is necessary since we want to do this in the interpreter.